Resources

 Wildlife Expert Directory

 Law enforcement agencies often require specialised knowledge that goes beyond their immediate expertise, especially when dealing with wildlife crime involving rare or endangered species.
-The Wildlife Expert Directory was developed in close collaboration with key partners from law enforcement, providing access to biologists, ecologists, and other species experts who can offer critical insights necessary for identification, handling, and understanding the ecological impacts of crimes against wildlife.
-These experts can assist in forensic analysis, provide testimony in legal proceedings, and train officers in species-specific knowledge that enhances the effectiveness of law enforcement actions.
+The Wildlife Expert Directory was developed in close collaboration with key partners from law enforcement, providing access to biologists, ecologists, and other relevant experts who can offer critical insights necessary for identification, handling, and understanding the ecological impacts of crimes against wildlife.
+These experts can assist in forensic analysis, provide testimony in legal proceedings, and train officers in topic-specific knowledge that enhances the effectiveness of law enforcement actions.

 How can I access the directory?